aeriaframework/docs/aeria/problem-solving/unwrap-an-either-value.md

 }
 ```

-2. Typescript type system is smart enough to determine that, if `resultEither` is a `Left` the function will return imediatelly, then after the `if` the type is automatically narrowed to a `Right`.
+2. TypeScript type system is smart enough to determine that, if `resultEither` is a `Left` the function will return imediatelly, then after the `if` the type is automatically narrowed to a `Right`.
 We may get our successful result using `unwrapEither` again.

 ```typescript
 const result = unwrapEither(resultEither)